taicw/SeleniumDataDrivenJson/README.md

 #2 Unzip the file

 #3 Open SeleniumTest.java

-Change the chromedriver path if required
+//Change the chromedriver path if required

 #4 Run project